john-kurkowski/john-kurkowski.github.io/src/pages/about.md

 ## About Me

 I'm a software consultant who helps with the **development** of the **user experience (UX)**.
-I help you modernize your **existing** frontend stack to ship **incrementally**.
-You don't need to rewrite from scratch.
-This reduces risk for you and customers.
+With 10+ years in the game, I help you modernize your **existing** frontend stack to ship **incrementally**.

+I specialize in the following.

-Didn't see progress from your developer for weeks?
-I like to [show progress frequently][Showing Code Every Day Or Two].
-I can show you how too.
-Your team will love the momentum from showing, not telling.
+* **Incremental, continuous delivery.** Don't see progress for weeks?
+  Doesn't turn out how you imagined?
+I spot bottlenecks to help you [connect faster to what you're creating][Inventing On Principle].
+Your team will love the momentum from [showing][Showing Code Every Day Or Two], not telling.

-Didn't bake in user experience from the start?
-Stuck with a mess?
+* **Stuck with a user experience mess?** Didn't bake in UX from the start?
   That's okay.
-[It happens to everyone.][Corporate UX Maturity: Stages 1-4] While it's not something you bolt on after the fact, I help you evolve UX as a core part of your product and team.
+[It happens to everyone.][Corporate UX Maturity: Stages 1-4]

+    * Improve incrementally, **without rewriting** from scratch.
+Delivering frequently actually **reduces risk**.
+Rewriting is a risky shock to your codebase and customers.
+Nobody wants to get shocked.

+    * I'm a fresh pair of eyes to catch your initial usability issues.
+But neither of us are your customer.
+I'll teach how to continually test.

-That's why I specialize in existing, legacy systems.
-I have a knack to debug any such system.
-Like a solutions architect, I figure out how to get the frontend from current point A to desired point B. All while maintaining a delightfully smooth user experience.
+* **Stuck with legacy code?** I have a knack for debugging.
+I love to strategize how to evolve a system from current point A to desired point B, how to change the plane's engines in flight.

+* **Automated tests.** Haven't been testing your frontend?
+Certain changes collapse the house of cards?
+I've worked on teams with 0% test coverage and 100% test coverage.
+I'll teach the happy medium.

-I can augment a team and spike the above processes for you.
-Or I can handle overflow tasks.
+* **Team augmentation.** I can spike the above processes with you.
+Or handle overflow tasks.
 I've worked remotely, asynchronously, and independently for years.

-### Consultant vs. In-House

-I understand both sides of the consultant vs. hiring in-house debate.
-I used to look down on consultants we worked with.
-Why didn't they "just get it?"
+* **Overcommunication.** I've been on both sides of the consultant vs. hiring in-house debate.
+If I'm unable to integrate well, I'll be the squeaky wheel.

-Then I learned, rather than shaming (just like bad UX), you have to look at the constraints that lead to the problem.
-In-house, we had a tight team that met regularly to discuss in-flight work and code quality.
-Consultants weren't on the invite.
-Even when we captured decisions in code, consultants had restricted code permissions.
-How were they supposed to be on the same page as us?
-We made them 2nd class citizens in our organization.

-As a consultant, if I'm unable to integrate well, I will be the squeaky wheel.
-I will let you know.
-I want to be augment effectively.
-I want our collaboration to be a good experience.
-That's why I show progress frequently and err on the side of overcommunication.
+  I want our collaboration to be efficient and a good experience for all.

-### UX Focus

-It's my personal mission to make human-computer interfaces more usable and informative.
-There's a tendency to disregard the user or think you need flashy, unique interaction, when [all the user wants is predictable behavior and to learn][Avoid Interaction & Modes].

-I grew up in the Internet age, thrilled by what a computer could do for me.
-A familiar story for most techies.

-However I'm *scarred* from being unable to share that thrill.
-In contrast to me, for all my family and peers, computers did nothing but get in their way.
-[Computers are too difficult, and it's no wonder most people remain illiterate][Computers are too difficult].

-The design of everyday things is often irresponsible and insulting.
-The software industry can do better.
-Wherever I'm involved as a software engineer, I aim to bring sensitivity to this.

 ### Even More About Me

-* Read my other overarching themes in [Credo](/posts/credo/).
+* Read my other themes in my article [Credo](/posts/credo/).
-* Read example UX issues I want to save the world from in [Good Ideas From Mobile Design That Are Good Everywhere].
+* Read example UX issues I want to save the world from in my article [Good Ideas From Mobile Design That Are Good Everywhere].

 ## Resume